 A sample written agreement is outlined in Figure 3-2.
-Note that the commitments are generally phrased in positive behaviors, rather than prohibited behaviors (the exception is #6).
-When discussing the rationale for each of these limits, it is important to avoid the appearance of being punitive or rejecting, and to emphasize that these are more commitments to themselves, rather than just to you.
+Note that the expectations are generally phrased in positive expected behaviors, rather than prohibited behaviors (the exception is #6).
+When discussing the rationale for each of these limits, it is important to avoid the appearance of being punitive or rejecting.
 A good way, for instance, to phrase the reason for limiting phone calls is to state, "This limitation is essential to prevent me from getting burnt out so I can remain emotionally available to you and effective as a therapist."

 Figure 3-2.
-Example of Written Treatment Commitments
+Example of Written Treatment Expectations

-- 1. Reliably attend sessions.
+- 1. Come to weekly 45 to 50-minute sessions on time.
 Cancellations should be at least 24 hours in advance.
-Multiple cancellations or long gaps will hinder progress. - 2.
+Multiple cancellations or long gaps can set treatment back. - 2.
 Pay insurance co-pays at the beginning of each session.
 This demonstrates that you are serious about treatment and recovery. - 3.
 Actively participate in treatment.
 This can include bringing up relational issues or discussing thoughts, feelings, or behaviors.
-You are also encouraged to share and explore dreams, creative activities, and Daily Connection Sheets.
-Active participation also includes being free from the influence of drugs or alcohol during sessions for the sessions to be helpful to you.
-Active participation demonstrates a commitment to recovery and is necessary for treatment to be effective - 4.
+You are also encouraged to bring in dreams, creative writings, and/or drawings to share and explore.
+Active participation demonstrates a commitment to recovery and is necessary for treatment to be effective. - 4.
 Participate in quality assurance, including completion of questionnaires and video recording of sessions.
-These allow the quality and consistency of treatment to be evaluated and maintained. - 5.
-Work towards health and recovery between sessions.
-This includes pursuing a healthy lifestyle, maintaining a healthy weight, staying connected with your experiences, taking medications as prescribed, obtaining appropriate medical care, and keeping yourself safe, e.g. admitting yourself to the hospital when necessary.
-These steps demonstrate that you are committed to working towards health and recovery.
+These allow the quality and consistency of treatment to be maintained. - 5.
+Keep yourself safe during treatment.
+That includes admitting yourself to the hospital when necessary, taking medications as prescribed, and obtaining appropriate medical care.
+These steps demonstrate that you are serious about recovery.
 I can only be helpful if you want to be helped. - 6.
 No hostile behaviors during sessions, including profanity, lying, violence, or threats.
 Such behaviors are destructive to the treatment relationship. - 7.
-Telephone calls should be limited to waking hours and no more than twice a week.
-They should be brief since psychotherapy over the telephone is ineffective and often counterproductive.
-Texting should be rare and limited to scheduling issues.
+Brief telephone calls are acceptable.
+But they should be limited to twice a week.
+I cannot provide effective psychotherapy over the telephone.